Report icon

 Integrating Solana API

-To show an example of using the obtained endpoint, let's perform a POST request to the GetBlock API, querying the balance of a SOL account ("BSfyn7CncEtBfdjJcXUoPMEcgsRKKZmua9yRr3LUXrvq") on the mainnet.
+To show an example of using the obtained endpoint, let's make a POST request to the GetBlock API, querying the balance of a SOL account ("BSfyn7CncEtBfdjJcXUoPMEcgsRKKZmua9yRr3LUXrvq") on the mainnet.

-The result object contains current slot and the account balance in lamports:
+The response includes a context object with the current slot and the current account balance in lamports (1 SOL = 1,000,000,000 lamports).

 {